-Healthcare fraud may be broken into two categories, depending on whether the fraud is committed by a medical provider or a patient:
+Healthcare fraud is typically broken into two categories, depending on whether the fraud is committed by a medical provider or a patient:

 Medical Provider fraud schemes

-The vast majority of medical providers uphold their oath to care for patients ethically and “do no harm.”
-Unfortunately, however, there are many types of medical provider fraud schemes.
-Here are three commonly identified categories:
+Although the vast majority of medical providers uphold their oath to care for patients ethically and “do no harm,” some bad actors are driven more by profit than patient care.
+While there are many types of medical provider fraud schemes, the majority fall under the following three categories:

-2. Misrepresentation of services – when medical or dental providers intentionally report false information about services to increase profits, such as false dates, locations, or providers of services.
-One example of misrepresentation of services is upcoding.
-Upcoding occurs when a provider bills for a higher level of service than was actually rendered.
-A common form of upcoding includes generic substitution, which is when a prescription is filled with a less expensive drug while billing for the more expensive form of the same drug.
+2. Misrepresentation of services – when medical or dental providers intentionally report false information about provided services to increase profits, such as false dates, locations, or providers of services

 Insured and Beneficiary fraud schemes

 Likewise, most patients within the healthcare system utilize insurance benefits only in the appropriate manner.
-Nonetheless, some seek to defraud the system through fraud schemes.
-Below are examples of common fraud schemes perpetrated by beneficiaries:
+Nonetheless, some beneficiaries seek to defraud the system through various common fraud schemes, such as the following examples:

-1. Fictitious claims – in some cases, some healthcare programs allow insured individuals to submit reimbursement claims.
-A fictitious claim occurs when an insured individual submits fraudulent reimbursement claims through their healthcare program, such as fictitious claims forms for multiple surgeries, multiple office visits, false foreign healthcare claims, or non-covered dependents
+1. Fictitious claims – when someone submits fraudulent reimbursement claims through a healthcare program, such as a beneficiary who attempts to submit fictitious claims forms for multiple surgeries, multiple office visits, foreign claims, or non-covered dependents

-2. Alterations – if an insured individual is able to submit reimbursement claims through their healthcare program, a dishonest claimant might inflate a medical bill by altering the total amount charged or altering the date of service to become a recoverable expense.
-The individual submitting the claim might also change the name on the bill from a non-covered family member to a covered family member.
+2. Alterations – when a dishonest claimant inflates a medical bill by altering the total amount charged or altering the date of service to become a recoverable expense

 3. Divorce or change of family status – when individuals who undergo a change in family status, such as a divorce, defraud a healthcare program by failing to notify of the change and continuing to submit claims for individuals who are no longer covered